Modapto/Predictive-Maintenance/README.md

 ## Overview

-This subcomponent, part of the Predictive Maintenance component, focuses on the Analysis of SEW data (CORIM file-Machine failure history, in which info related to MTBF, duration maintenance interventions, type of maintenance activity, downtime, etc.)
+This is a desktop application that ipmlements Predictive Maintenance Service.
+The purpose of the service is to provide an optimal scheduling of the maintenance action to be performed on a line or system.
+The output of the service will be for a list of maintenance actions and time to be performed for each component/group of components.

  ## Table of Contents
  1. [Dataset](#dataset)